 If you have a small cancer, the doctor can usually remove (excise) it under local anaesthetic.
 Or they may use a technique to destroy the cells known as curettage and electrocautery.

-Larger tumours are more likely to be cut out while you are under a general anaesthetic, and the skin replaced with a skin graft or skin flap if needed.
-A type of surgery called Mohs micrographic surgery (or margin controlled excision) is used in some hospitals in the UK.
+A larger cancer is more likely to be removed while you are under a general anaesthetic.
+The skin is replaced with a skin graft or skin flap, if needed.
+A type of surgery called Mohs micrographic surgery (or margin-controlled excision) is used in some hospitals in the UK.